pdonaire1/diccionario_de_comandos/Django/create_temporary_token.md

-To create tokens temporary or unlimited by user you can use this class or you can modify it
+To create tokens temporary or unlimited by user you can use this class or you can modify it.
+Created by @pdonaire1 October 5, 2016

 First, import the class and use it, like this:
 ==============================================